gokulm/BoltOn/docs/data.md

 		}
 	}

-**Note: ** You could create just one repository for the entire database and use it for all the entities like `ISchoolRepository<Student>`, `ISchoolRepository<Address>` etc., if the methods in the `BaseEFRepository<>` are good enough.

 EFQueryTrackingBehaviorInterceptor
 ----------------------------------
-If the request implements `IQuery<>` or `IStaleQuery<>`, the DbContexts' ChangeTracker.QueryTrackingBehavior will be set to QueryTrackingBehavior.NoTracking and ChangeTracker.AutoDetectChangesEnabled will be set to false with the help of `EFQueryTrackingBehaviorInterceptor` and `DbContextFactory`.
+If the request implements `IQuery<>` or `IStaleQuery<>`, the DbContexts' `ChangeTracker.QueryTrackingBehavior` will be set to `QueryTrackingBehavior.NoTracking` and `ChangeTracker.AutoDetectChangesEnabled` will be set to false with the help of `EFQueryTrackingBehaviorInterceptor` and `DbContextFactory`.

 **Note:** You could disable this behavior by removing the interceptor from the pipeline using `RemoveInterceptor<TInterceptor>` extension method.